About Baby's First Test Our Team

 For over 8 years, Natasha Bonhomme has led initiatives in the healthcare field.
 Since joining Genetic Alliance in 2006, she has worked to improve the state of newborn screening.
 For the past 4 years, she has overseen maternal and child health initiatives for the organization, with a particular focus on bringing the families perspective into policy setting around newborn screening, and maternal and child health overall.
 Natasha led and managed the largest study of women (with more than 2,000 expectant and new mothers) to gain an understanding of their attitudes towards newborn screening and their preferences on how and when to be educated.
 She also supervised four federally funded projects having to do with newborn screening and prenatal diagnoses.

-As Program Manager for Expecting Health, Jackie Seisman provides project management for maternal and child health initiatives within Genetic Alliance.
+As Assistant Director of Maternal and Child Health Programs, Jackie Seisman provides project management for maternal and child health initiatives within Genetic Alliance.
 With a particular focus on newborn screening, Jackie currently manages Baby's First Test, the nation's educational resource center for newborn screening.
 Jackie is passionate about helping families and communities navigate the complex healthcare delivery system and hopes to develop innovative resources that guide and empower healthcare professionals and new and expectant parents throughout the newborn screening process.

 Jackie has a BA in Public Administration and Political Science from Elon University and an MPH from the University of North Carolina at Chapel Hill.
 Her background is in communications and public health, with extensive experience in maternal and child health.
 Outside of the office, she serves as a birth doula and volunteers at her local animal shelter.